MartinHoldrege/fire_model/README.md

 ## Download data

-First, two data files to be downloaded from https://doi.org/10.5066/P9EFC6YC.
+First, two data files should be downloaded from https://doi.org/10.5066/P9EFC6YC.

 The two data files are:

 `cell_numbers_ids.tif` (a raster providing cell numbers that match the tabular data)

 `Wildfire_Climate_Biomass_Data.csv` which includes columns for fire occurrence, and climate and vegetation predictor variables (see the data release for detailed